Risk assessment and management

 - Planning is underway for implementation of the perpetrator-focused identification and assessment tools on TRAM and other relevant client record management systems.

 This initiative will contribute to the National Outcomes that services meet the needs of women and their children experiencing violence and that perpetrators stop their violence and are held to account.

 The Victorian Family Violence Outcomes Framework was published in Ending Family Violence: Victoria’s Plan for Change, which outlined Victoria’s priorities in preventing and responding to family violence, why they matter, and what constitutes success.
 The Victorian Family Violence Outcomes Framework is a whole of Government framework and is intended to ensure Victorian family violence reform efforts are focused on the actions that make a difference.
 The Victorian Government is progressing development of the framework, including through indicators and measures.
 In time, measurement and monitoring of Victorian family violence outcomes may also support reporting for the National Plan.

-- The MARAM legislation requires review of the implementation of the Framework within five years, and ongoing review of the evidence base every five years to ensure MARAM maintains currency over time.
+- The MARAM legislation requires review of the implementation of the Framework within five years, and ongoing review of the evidence base every five years to ensure MARAM maintains currency with evidence-based best practice over time.

 - FSV has engaged consultants to develop a Monitoring and Evaluation Framework for the MARAM reforms and a process evaluation of early implementation efforts.